-The objective of an OIML Recommendation concerning any given type of measuring instrument is to formulate requirements for the instrument and for its metrological control.
-After a translation of these requirements into the official language of a country, their aim is to serve as the basis for metrological regulation in OIML Member States.

-The Recommendation shall serve also as a basis for issuing OIML Certificates under the OIML Certificate System for Measuring Instruments.

-To achieve this objective, the requirements of a Recommendation shall

-- be unambiguous, - be as complete as necessary within the limits specified by the scope of the Recommendation, - be consistent, clear and accurate, - take full account of the state of the art, - be written in such a way as not to obstruct future technological developments, - be comprehensible to qualified persons who have not participated in their elaboration.

-Other types of OIML publications are developed for different purposes, but the objectives specified in the bullet points above shall still be followed, as applicable.
+- 2.1.1 The objective of OIML Recommendations concerning any given type of measuring instrument is to formulate requirements for the instrument and for its metrological control.
+OIML Recommendations serve as the basis for metrological regulations in OIML Member States after translation of these requirements into the official language of the country concerned. - 2.1.2 Recommendations shall also serve as a basis for issuing OIML Certificates under the OIML Certificate System for Measuring Instruments. - 2.1.3 To achieve this objective, the requirements of a Recommendation shall - a) be unambiguous, - b) be as complete as necessary within the limits specified by the scope of the Recommendation, - c) be consistent, clear and accurate, - d) take full account of the state of the art, - e) be written in such a way as not to obstruct future technological developments, - f) be comprehensible to qualified persons who have not participated in their elaboration. - 2.1.4 Other types of OIML publications are developed for different purposes, but the objectives specified in the bullet points above shall still be followed, as applicable.